Baked Chipotle Chicken Taquitos.

 So apparently 7 Eleven has some really good taquitos……

-That are kept warm in a hot dog rotisserie case all day, well actually 24/7.
+They keep them warm in a hot dog rotisserie case all day, well actually 24/7.
 Call me crazy, but this sounds disgusting!
-Who knows what those things are really stuffed with.
+Who knows what those things really have inside!

 These may not be fried or stuffed with mystery meat, but they sure are good!
-Healthy too…. if you count cheese as being a healthy ingredient.
-It is dairy and has lots of protein so it’s totally healthy in my book!
+Healthy too…. if you’re good with cheese being a healthy ingredient.
+It’s dairy and has lots of protein so it’s totally healthy in my book!

-This recipe makes a lot of taquitos, about 38 depending on how big or small your make them.
+This recipe makes a lot of baked chipotle chicken taquitos, about 38 depending on how big or small you make them.
 That is a lot, enough to serve 10 hungry growing boys!
 I froze half of mine for easy, after snowboarding meals!
-They freeze really well and you can bake them right from the freezer, no defrosting required!
+They freeze really well and you can bake them right from the freezer, no de-frosting required!

 Baked Chipotle Chicken Taquitos

 - 2/3 cup Greek yogurt 0% fat is fine

 - salt + pepper

 - 1 cup Monterrey jack, or pepper jack cheese shredded